 Our team of qualified asbestos consultants (minimum P402) have been at the forefront of proactive asbestos management in partnership with our customers since before the 2004 regulatory changes.

 Management of asbestos is all about knowledge, so the information you hold must be kept up to date and made available to anyone who may work or disturb the asbestos-containing material (ACM).
 Regular reviews and condition assessments must form a key part of your strategy.
 Training of all relevant personnel is another specific requirement and is the responsibility of the duty holder.

 - Systems to support the management of asbestos

 - Asbestos condition assessment

-- Asbestos awareness training for both management and staff
+- Asbestos awareness and management training for both senior management and staff

 We can also guarantee to give you an independent viewpoint and impartial advice you can trust, as we do not offer any asbestos removal or remedial services.

 Our consultants can also advise you on the use of our online compliance management solution “Assurity Plus” to view real-time progress of your allocated actions, simplify the way you work, demonstrate greater compliance control, have useable management reporting and enhanced visibility of risks.

 If you need expert, independent advice on your asbestos management, please call us today for a detailed, confidential and without-obligation discussion of your needs.